Services for Adults

 To learn more about Coursera and how to obtain a voucher through RochesterWorks for free access to Coursera’s Online Trainings, please view our e-learning information series.

-What is the Ticket to Work program?
+What is the Ticket to Work Program?

-The Ticket to Work program is a Social Security Work Incentive program that allows employment service providers ("Employment Networks") to assist participants with disabilities in securing meaningful employment without risk to the participant's benefits.
+The Ticket to Work Program is a Social Security Work Incentive program that allows employment service providers ("Employment Networks") to assist participants with disabilities in securing meaningful employment without risk to the participant's benefits.

 With the Ticket Program and other Social Security Work Incentives, you may be able to keep your benefits while exploring employment opportunities and gaining work experience.
 Medicaid or Medicare will often continue to pay benefits throughout your transition to employment.
 If you cannot continue working due to your disability, there are protections to assist you.